ksmandersen/startover/Readme.md

 * [designdk.co](http://designdk.co/) ([Source](http://github.com/ksmandersen/designdk))
 * [cphfront.com](http://cphfront.com) ([Source](http://github.com/ksmandersen/cphfront.com))

-If you're using Startover you should totally tell me so you can get featured here on this list of awesome sites (self-five).
+If you're using Startover you can [create an issue](https://github.com/ksmandersen/startover/issues/new) so you can get featured here on this list of awesome sites (self-five).

 ## Requirements